 LIXIL makes pioneering water and housing products that solve everyday, real-life challenges, making better homes a reality for everyone, everywhere.

 LIXIL positions prioritizing the safety of all employees as one of our material issues.
-In accordance with our company-wide LIXIL Occupational Health and Safety Principles approved by our executive officers, we are pursuing zero work-related accidents by introducing an occupational health and safety management system and implementing a PDCA approach.
-In compliance with the Industrial Safety and Health Act in Japan, LIXIL has established a Health and Safety Committee for each business base, where we share and discuss occupational health and safety issues in labor-management consultation.
+In accordance with our company-wide LIXIL Occupational Health and Safety Principles approved by our executive officers, we are pursuing zero work-related accidents by introducing an occupational health and safety management system and systematically carrying out safety activities for all workers under our organization’s management (including temporary workers, contractors, and employees of affiliated companies).
+In compliance with the Industrial Safety and Health Act in Japan, LIXIL Corporation has established a health and safety committee for each business site where we share and discuss occupational health and safety issues in labor-management consultation.
 This approach plays a key role in fostering a corporate culture where we always act with a "safety first" mindset.

-Our occupational health and safety management system is based on the Occupational Health and Safety Assessment Series (OHSAS) and ISO, and involves implementing company-wide principles and core rules.
-GROHE AG in EMENA region is also certified to ISO 45001.
-We conduct management reviews of each technology business, and each function reports their activities to management on a monthly basis and ensures advice and instructions are implemented for continuous improvement.
-We also conduct internal audits of each business base every year.
+At LIXIL, our occupational health and safety management system is based on the Occupational Health and Safety Assessment Series (OHSAS) and ISO, and involves implementing company-wide principles and core rules.
+GROHE AG in Europe is also certified to ISO 45001.

-LIXIL monitors various indicators including the lost time injuries frequency rate (LTIFR), the severity rate, and the number of occupational injuries, and introduces measures to help reduce work-related accidents to zero.
+LIXIL monitors safety using indicators such as the lost time injury frequency rate (LTIFR), the severity rate, and the number of occupational accidents, and implements various measures, with the goal of zero work-related accidents at all its organizations, including its contractors.

 ---|---|---|---|---|